godaddy/gasket/docs/gasket-actions.md

 Gasket Actions provide a pattern for accessing and setting data on demand in gasket applications.

-This pattern, introduced in Gasket's v7 release, provides a more flexible and reliable method for accessing and setting data in a Gasket application, reducing the need to rely on `req`/`res` objects and middleware.
+This pattern, introduced in Gasket's v7 release, provides a more flexible and reliable method for accessing and setting data in a Gasket application, reducing the need to rely on decorating `req`/`res` objects and middleware.

 For more details on why we are moving away from relying on `req`/`res` objects, please refer to the [v7 upgrade guide].